Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

  ![Screenshot from 2021-03-01 09-54-58](https://user-images.githubusercontent.com/73107656/109481050-32158c00-7a74-11eb-9b59-46972e4df6a6.png)

  Now for a quick test to prove so far:

 - The route path is working and the form is being displayed
-    - The `v-model` is set up and and the method is working by submiting and `console.log(this.title, this.details)`
+- The `v-model` is set up and and the method is working by submitting the form and `console.log(this.title, this.details)`

 ![Screenshot from 2021-03-01 09-55-53](https://user-images.githubusercontent.com/73107656/109481155-56716880-7a74-11eb-9e44-61b2ebcb9980.png)